-The following Local Government guidance note Produced in partnership with Ros Ashcroft of DAC Beachcroft and Stephanie Townley of Addleshaw Goddard LLP provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Ros Ashcroft of DAC Beachcroft and Stephanie Townley of Addleshaw Goddard LLP provides comprehensive and up to date legal information covering:

 The Part 1 of the Care Act 2014 (CA 2014) sets out the framework of local authority duties in relation to the arrangement and funding of social care which replaced the previous framework which was set out in several different pieces of legislation.
 It contains a number of general duties which have a substantial impact on local authorities' general obligations in relation to the commissioning of health and social care provision.
 Part 4 of CA 2014 sets out the statutory provisions for care and support integration with health services.